Maximizing and Satisficing in Multi-armed Bandits with Graph Information: The Algorithm

 \algoname{} accepts as input a graph $G$ on $n$ arms (and its Laplacian $L_G$), a regularization parameter $\rho >0$, a smoothness parameter $\epsilon > 0$, and an error tolerance parameter $\delta \in (0,1)$.
 It is composed of the following major blocks.\\ {\bf Initialization: } First, \algoname{} identifies the clusters in the $G$ using a \texttt{Cluster-Identification} routine.
 Any algorithm that can efficiently partition a graph can be used here, e.g METIS~\cite{Karypis98afast}. \algoname{} then samples one arm from each cluster.
-We prove in Appendix~\ref{app:v_t_prop} that sampling one arm per connected component is sufficient to ensure $V_T \succ 0$, which enables \algoname{} to estimate $\hat{\pmb{\mu}}_T$ using eq.~\eqref{eq:mu_estimate_closed_form}. \\ {\bf Sampling policy: } At each round, \algoname{} obtains a sample from the arm returned by the routine {\tt Sampling-Policy}, which cyclically samples arms from different clusters while ensuring that no arm is resampled before all arms in consideration have the same number of samples.
-This is distinct from standard cyclic sampling policies that have been traditionally used for best arm identification~\cite{even2006action}, but any of them may be modified readily to provide a cluster-aware sampling policy for \algoname{} to use.
-In our experiments, we show that replacing cyclic sampling with more statistics- and structure-aware sampling greatly improves performance; a theoretical analysis of these is a promising avenue for future work.\\ {\bf Sub-optimal arm elimination : } Let $A$ be the set of all arms in consideration for being optimal.
-Using the uncertainty bound from~\eqref{eq:hp_bounds}, \algoname{} uses the following criteria for sub-optimal arm elimination.
-Let $t_i$ denote the number of samples of arm $i$ by time $T$.
-At each iteration, \algoname{} identifies arm $a_{\max}\in A$ with the \textit{highest lower bound} on its mean estimate: $a_{\max} = \underset{i\in A}{\arg\max} \left[\hat{\mu}^i_{T} - \beta(t_i)\sqrt{[{V_{T}^{-1}}]_{ii}}\right]$, where $\beta(t)= \left(2R\sqrt{14\log{\left(\frac{2n(t+1)^2}{\delta}\right)}} + \rho\epsilon\right)$.
+This ensures $V_T \succ 0$, which enables \algoname{} to estimate $\hat{\pmb{\mu}}_T$ using the closed form solution of eq.~\eqref{eq:mu_estimate}.
+A great advantage of \algoname{} is that the initialization phase only requires steps equal to the number of disconnected components in the graph.
+This is in direct contrast with traditional best arm identification algorithms, which require atleast one sample from every arm initially.\\ {\bf Sampling policy: } At each round, \algoname{} obtains a sample from the arm returned by the routine {\tt Sampling-Policy}, which cyclically samples arms from different clusters while ensuring that no arm is resampled before all arms in consideration have the same number of samples.
+This is distinct from standard cyclic sampling policies that is traditionally used for best arm identification~\cite{even2006action}, but any of them may be modified readily to provide a cluster-aware sampling policy for \algoname{}.
+In our experiments, we show that replacing cyclic sampling with more statistics- and structure-aware sampling greatly improves performance; a theoretical analysis of these is a promising avenue for future work.
+One of the major advantage of \algoname{} is the lite nature of the computation.
+Every loop just requires a rank-1 inverse update which can be performed very efficiently and it does not need any subroutines, unlike~\citep{kocak2020best} \\ {\bf Bad arm elimination : } At any time $t$, let $A$ be the set of all arms in consideration for being optimal.
+Using the uncertainty bound from~\eqref{eq:hp_bounds_proof}, \algoname{} uses the following criteria for sub-optimal arm elimination.
+At each iteration, \algoname{} identifies an arm $a_{\max}\in A$, $a_{\max} = \underset{i\in A}{\arg\max} \left[\hat{\mu}^i_{t} - \beta_i(t)\sqrt{t_{\text{eff},i}^{-1}}\right]$, where $\beta_i(t)= \left(2\sigma\sqrt{14\log{\left(\frac{2na_0t_{\text{eff}, i}^2}{\delta}\right)}} + \rho\epsilon\right)$, with the \textit{highest lower bound} on its mean estimate.
 Following this, \algoname{} removes arms from the set $A$ according to the following elimination policy,